cenggel/cordova-loader/README.md

 This package takes a cordova project directory and compiles the assets into platform specific javascript files in the meteor public directory (public/cordova/{platform}.js).
 Then on the client it loads the file that corresponds to the platorm.
 Cordova is used just as the docs describe.

-*Currently only tested with iOS.
+*Note: Currently only tested with iOS.
 Will test the other platforms asap.*

 ###### Requirements:
 * xcode: 5.1.1